 “Companies are already quite busy with IFRS 17 and we haven’t thought about how to leverage between IFRS 17 and RBC,” Namkung says.
 “We think there will be some leverage they can achieve between these two standards adoptions but so far a lot of companies have to spend a significant among money to be able to produce these number.”

 This burden could lead to some consolidation especially amongst the smaller players, Alexander notes.

 “There are quite a few really small companies, around 40, with less than $25m of premiums,” he says.
 “Their parent companies might think it isn’t worth it and they would look to sell or close down the business.”

 Namkung agrees but believes for Chinese subsidiaries the parent companies will prefer to inject the capital to operate and hope for growth in the market.

-Rise of Unit Link products
+Rise of Unit-Linked products

 With RBC and the need to put in place ALM strategies to have the right assets backing the liabilities, Howells says insurers might look at changing the products they write.

-An analysis shared by Mounier who says CIOs might tell the insurance team to stop selling high guarantees liabilities as there is no assets to match those.
+An analysis shared by Mounier who says CIOs might tell the insurance team to stop selling high guarantees liabilities as there are no assets to match those.
 “And that is one of the reasons you see a higher demand for unit-linked products.”